 Michael Useem, PhD

-Michael Useem is Professor of Management and Director of the Center for Leadership and Change Management and Faculty Director of the McNulty Leadership Program at the Wharton School, University of Pennsylvania.
-His university teaching includes MBA and executive-MBA courses on management and leadership; programs on leadership and governance for managers in the United States, Asia, Europe, and Latin America; and the upcoming course "Health Care Leadership in an Era of Patient Empowerment" in the Master of Health Care Innovation.
-He works on leadership development with many companies and organizations in the private, public and non-profit sectors.
-He is the author of The Leader’s Checklist, The Leadership Moment, Executive Defense, Investor Capitalism, Leading Up, and The Go Point.
+Prof. Useem is the author of The Leader’s Checklist, The Leadership Moment, Executive Defense, Investor Capitalism, Leading Up, and The Go Point.
 He is also co-author and co-editor of Learning from Catastrophes; co-author of The India Way, Leadership Dispatches, Boards That Lead, and The Strategic Leader’s Roadmap; and co-author of Fortune Makers: The Leaders Creating China’s Great Global Companies, Go Long: Why Long-Term Thinking Is Your Best Short-Term Strategy (2018), and Mastering Catastrophic Risk: How Companies Are Coping with Disruption (2018).
-Mike is co-anchor for a weekly program “Leadership in Action” on SiriusXM Radio Channel 132, Business Radio Powered by Wharton.
+His newest book, The Edge: How ten CEOs learned to lead — and the lessons for us all (2021), was published by Wharton School Press.
+Prof. Useem also co-anchors a weekly program “Leadership in Action” on SiriusXM Radio Channel 132, Business Radio Powered by Wharton.